CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/aws-pcluster-cluster.md

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html">Parallel Cluster User Manual</a>

+### If you plan to install CMAQ software and libraries yourself following Option 2, then skip option 1 and continue to use this cluster

+(do not delete the cluster) - skip to installing CMAQ software

-### Note, if you are going to run the CMAQ Benchmark using Option 1 then you can delete this cluster.
+### Note, if you are going to run the CMAQ Benchmark using Option 1 to use pre-installed software and data specified in the yaml file, then you can delete this cluster.

 #### Exit the cluster